PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

          :lines: 43-117

-The most relevant difference is that with InferPy we do not need to specify which is the size of the data (i.e., plateau or datamodel construct).
+With InferPy we do not need to specify which is the size of the data (i.e., plateau or datamodel construct).
 Instead, this will be automatically obtained at inference time.

 With InferPy and Edward 2, models are defined as functions, though InferPy requires to use the decorator ``@inf.probmodel``.
-On the other hand, even though  neural networks can be the same, in the Edward 2 code these are defined with a name as this will be later used for access to the learned weights.
+On the other hand, even though  neural networks can be the same, in the Edward 2's code these are defined with a name as this will be later used for access to the learned weights.
 The code in Pyro (adapted from the one in the `official documentation <https://pyro.ai/examples/vae.html>`_) is quite different as a class structure is used.